Direct Pay Information

 What is Direct Pay?

-Under the Inflation Reduction Act (IRA), tax-exempt and governmental entities – such as cities and towns -- that do not owe Federal income taxes are, for the first time, able to receive a payment equal to the full value of tax credits for building qualifying clean energy projects or making qualifying investments.
-This is called Direct Pay (also known as Elective Pay).
+Direct Pay (also known as Elective Pay) is a program established by the Inflation Reduction Act (IRA) that enables tax-exempt and governmental entities – such as cities and towns -- to receive a payment equal to the full value of tax credits for building qualifying clean energy projects or making qualifying investments.

 By filing a return and using Direct Pay, these entities can receive a cash refund from the IRS for certain clean energy projects.